Nicola McCabe

 Try it the Scandinavian way

 Instead of me trying to describe how to set the fire I was going to film Tim demonstrating the Scandinavian method.
 Unfortunately, this didn't go quite as well as expected - mainly down to me putting my fingers over the camera and laughing at Tim trying to be sensible.
-But I'm pleased to say that I found the following YouTube video that demonstrates it perfectly (although he does seem to have a few problems chopping wood and talking at the same time) .
+Fortunately for you, I found a YouTube video that demonstrates it perfectly (he seems to have a few problems chopping wood and talking at the same time though).
+What is it they say about men and multi-tasking?

 If you haven’t got a wood-fired Cotswold Eco Tub yet, try it in your home wood-stove and let us know how you get on.